huggingface/accelerate/docs/source/usage_guides/deepspeed.md

     )
     optimizer = optimizer_cls(optimizer_grouped_parameters, lr=args.learning_rate)

-    # Creates Dummy Scheduler if `scheduler` was spcified in the config file else creates `args.lr_scheduler_type` Scheduler
+    # Creates Dummy Scheduler if `scheduler` was specified in the config file else creates `args.lr_scheduler_type` Scheduler
     if (
         accelerator.state.deepspeed_plugin is None
         or "scheduler" not in accelerator.state.deepspeed_plugin.deepspeed_config